 How to deal with fools

-Heed Jesus’ warning: “You have heard that it was said to the men of old, ‘You shall not kill; and whoever kills shall be liable to judgment.’
-But I say to you that every one who is angry with his brother shall be liable to judgment; whoever insults his brother shall be liable to the council, and whoever says, ‘You fool!’ shall be liable to the hell of fire.”
-(Mt 5:21-22, RSV)
+Heed Jesus’ warning: “You have heard that it was said to the people long ago, ‘You shall not murder, and anyone who murders will be subject to judgment.’
+But I tell you that anyone who is angry with a brother or sister will be subject to judgment.
+Again, anyone who says to a brother or sister, ‘Raca,’ is answerable to the court.
+And anyone who says, ‘You fool!’ will be in danger of the fire of hell.”
+(Mt 5:21-22, NIV)

 The book of Proverbs puts it this way: “Whoever mocks the poor reviles their Maker;